 Programmer and digital painter Jeffrey Alan Scudder’s project centers around Kid Pix, an award-winning and influential painting app designed for children released in 1989 by Craig Hickman.
 The user interface of Kid Pix was revolutionary—it was designed to be intuitive (violating certain Apple guidelines to reduce dialog boxes and other unwieldy mechanics), offered unusual options for brushes and tools, and had a sense of style and humor that would prove hard to beat for competitor products.
 The original binaries of Kid Pix and related digital ephemera are in the collections of the Internet Archive.
 As part of his practice, Scudder writes his own digital drawing and painting software, and has always wanted to meet Hickman.
 As part of his residency with the Internet Archive, he visited Hickman at his home in Oregon.
 In a video directed by Matthew Doyle, Scudder and Hickman discuss software, art, and creativity.
 Hickman donated his collection of Kid Pix-related artifacts and ephemera to the Computer History Museum, and the exhibition will include a display of these materials alongside Scudder’s work.
 In addition to the video work and the selection of artifacts on view, Scudder will present a whiteboard drawing/diagram about his work with the Internet Archive.

-During the exhibition, Jeffrey Alan Scudder will produce a new iteration of Radical Digital Painting, an ongoing performance project which often includes other artists.
+On July 20 at 5 pm, Jeffrey Alan Scudder will produce a new iteration of Radical Digital Painting, an ongoing performance project which often includes other artists.
 Radical Digital Painting is named after Radical Computer Music, a project by Danish artist Goodiepal, who Scudder has been touring with in Europe over the last two years.
-In 2018 alone, Jeffrey gave over 45 lecture performances on digital painting and related topics in the United States and Europe.
-On July 20 at 5 pm, Radical Digital Painting presents THE BUG LOG, a project by Ingo Raschka featuring Julia Yerger and Jeffrey Alan Scudder.
+In 2018 alone, Scudder gave over 45 lecture performances on digital painting and related topics in the United States and Europe.

 Please contact firstname.lastname@example.org with any inquiries.